Accelerated Pathway to MD (APMD)

 Pathway Overview

 Admission – Qualified students receive an acceptance letter from WAUSM’s partner university as well as a conditional acceptance from WAUSM.
-Upon completion of the program the student earns both a BS and MD.
+Upon completion of the program the student earns both a Bachelor’s and an MD.

 Program Structure: A Streamlined Pathway to Your MD